Ceihiro/DC102_ANJPizza_Website/README.md

 Special thanks to **AnJ Pizza** for allowing us to use their business for this project.

-> Built as part of DC102 - Web Development 2 · BSCS 2B · May 2026
+> Built as part of DC102 - Web Development 2 · BSCS 2B · Group 6 · May 2026

 ---